A Ukrainian CEO explains how he helped fight Russia while keeping a company afloat

 False dawn

-Honestly, there was another reason for us to go, because around the ninth of May, which is known in Russia as Victory Day, there was a lot of talk about Russians actually doing a nuclear strike.
+Honestly, there was another reason for us to go because around the 9th of May, which is known in Russia as Victory Day, there was a lot of talk about Russians actually doing a nuclear strike.
 So, we thought that going up further from a big city probably would be a good idea.
 So, we did.
 And I had a crazy experience on my first night at the mountains.
-There were railway tracks in very close proximity to my home in the Carpathians–maybe 50 yards from my window.
+There were railway tracks in very close proximity to my home in the Carpathians—maybe 50 yards from my window.
 And I was really amped up with this nuclear threat.
 I was super, super anxious.
 So, I went to sleep.
 And at four in the morning I was awoken by a huge loud noise of something exploding.
-I was sleeping of course, so maybe some of that in my perception was exaggerated.
+I was sleeping, of course, so maybe some of that in my perception was exaggerated.
 But there was a freaking loud noise.
 And then when I looked out the window, the sky was kind of a funny color.
 It was colored in different tints of blue and yellow and violet.
-Then this picture combined with this huge abrupt noise, for three seconds it got me thinking okay, I’m done.
+Then this picture combined with this huge abrupt noise; for three seconds it got me thinking, Okay, I’m done.
 That’s it.
-That’s the explosion and that’s it.
+That’s the explosion, and that’s it.

 I don’t ever want to get to another point in my life where I have to experience that.